Raku & Pit fire Workshop: 23 - 25 October 2026 2026, Hosted by Leon Potgieter – Potterbakker, Koringberg, Swartland

 Unsuitable work may be excluded to protect other participants’ pieces.

-Raku copper firing
+Raku matt copper fuming

 Obvara firing

-Participants will be divided into firing groups during raku firings to ensure smooth rotation and safe kiln access.
+Participants will be divided into firing groups during Raku firings to ensure smooth rotation and safe kiln access.

 Workshop Schedule:

-Friday – March 27
+Friday – October 23

 14:00 Welcome, introductions, safety briefing